The Desertion of Empire

 Capitalism, at its core, is financial and parasitic in nature.
 Like a virus, it hijacks non-capitalist structures within host societies, draining them of vitality and often destroying them in the process.
 Historically, capitalism may have emerged multiple times, but it typically either killed its host or was itself killed by its host before it could fully entrench itself.
 The process of internalization, however, allowed capitalism to evolve into a more insidious form—sustaining its hosts in a zombie-like state and enabling the infection to spread further.

-In the current phase, capitalism is mutating into surveillance capitalism, an even more invasive form that hijacks the sensory nervous systems of its hosts.
-Through pervasive data capture, digital technologies, and algorithms, it embeds itself in the most intimate realms of life.
-Human attention, perception, and emotional responses are co-opted, commodified, and manipulated to perpetuate the virus.
-This phase enables capitalism not only to monitor and predict social behavior but also to shape it, aligning actions and desires within host societies to the imperatives of capital accumulation.
+In its current phase, capitalism is mutating into surveillance capitalism, an even more invasive form that hijacks the sensory and nervous systems of its hosts.
+Through pervasive data capture, algorithmic governance, and digital technologies, it embeds itself into the most intimate dimensions of life.
+Human attention, perception, and emotional responses are captured, commodified, and manipulated, ensuring that social behaviors, desires, and imaginaries are aligned with the imperatives of capital accumulation.
+In this form, capitalism does not merely monitor and predict behavior; it shapes and engineers it, transforming individuals and societies into extensions of its logic.

 The Present: Shifting Hegemonies

-Today, Empire is in crisis.
-The rise of China as an economic and military powerhouse challenges the Euro-Atlantic hegemony that has dominated for centuries.
-However, China’s ascent does not signify a rejection of Empire but a reconfiguration of its analytics.
-The Chinese ruling elite has adopted and adapted the tools of racial capitalism and patriarchal control developed by Euro-Atlantic powers, forging a new iteration of imperialist racial capitalist patriarchy.
+Today, Empire is in crisis, fractured by shifting centers of power.
+The rise of China as an economic and military force challenges the long-dominant Euro-Atlantic hegemony, yet this ascent does not signify a rejection of Empire but rather a reconfiguration of its analytics.
+China’s ruling elite has appropriated and adapted the tools of racial capitalism and patriarchal control developed by Euro-Atlantic powers, forging a new iteration of imperialist racial capitalist patriarchy.

-The current crisis of Empire stems from China’s resurgence after centuries of exploitation and exclusion under Euro-Atlantic dominance.
-While Euro-Atlantic elites accommodated the rise of smaller East Asian client states like Japan, South Korea, and Taiwan, they now struggle with China’s ascent—a militarily independent nation with nearly a fifth of the world’s population.
-The Long 20th-century strategy to integrate China into the global capitalist system as “the world’s factory” sought to exploit its vast labor force without the complications of mass migration, relying on containerized logistics and just-in-time production.
-Extraterritorial Special Economic Zones, reminiscent of 19th century treaty port concessions, were central to this plan.
-However, this overconfident gambit has backfired, enabling China to emerge as a formidable competitor and shifting economic power from the Euro-Atlantic to the Asia-Pacific.
+The current crisis of Empire arises from China’s resurgence after centuries of exploitation, subjugation, and exclusion under Euro-Atlantic dominance.
+While Euro-Atlantic elites successfully integrated smaller East Asian client states—Japan, South Korea, and Taiwan—into the global capitalist system, they now face an existential challenge with China: a militarily independent, territorially vast nation encompassing nearly a fifth of the world’s population.
+The Long 20th Century strategy to integrate China as “the world’s factory” was designed to extract surplus value from its immense labor force while circumventing the political and racial anxieties tied to mass migration.
+Containerized logistics, just-in-time production, and extraterritorial Special Economic Zones—reminiscent of 19th-century treaty port concessions—were central to this imperial strategy.
+Yet this gambit has backfired.
+China not only absorbed the mechanisms of global capitalism but also leveraged them to emerge as a formidable geopolitical rival, shifting economic gravity from the Euro-Atlantic to the Asia-Pacific.

 The Diffusion of Racial Capitalist Patriarchy